NFYK18001U High Performance Parallel Computing

 Type of assessment details

-An exercise counting 10% towards the final grade is handed in each week during the first six weeks.
-In week seven a final project is developed that counts 40% towards the grade.
+Exercises are handed in during the first six weeks and contribute 50% towards the grade.
+In week seven a final project is developed that contributes 50% towards the grade.

 Aid